Frequently asked questions

 Do I need to stop my current treatments for Fabry?

-No, you do not need to stop your ERT infusions.
+No, you do not need to stop your Enzyme Replacement Therapy (ERT) infusions.
 However, the study team will want to discuss the timing of your ERT infusions, as this has to be taken into consideration when scheduling your ST-920 infusion and blood samples.

 If you are willing, and if it has been at least 4 weeks after your administration of ST-920, you may be able to withdraw from ERT administration.
 The study doctor will explain this in more detail when you next meet to discuss your potential participation in STAAR.